Grevil00/php-devcontainer-dummy/README.md

-This Project tries to create a PHP-Developement Environment in a Container with integrated Best Practise Modules for VSCode.
+This Project tries to create a PHP-Development Environment in a Container with integrated Best Practise Modules for VSCode.

 It is derived from the Official VSCode PHP DevContainer, see https://github.com/microsoft/vscode-dev-containers/tree/v0.154.2/containers/php